cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Cyberbotics] 02/17/2020 12:43:30
 Very good news !

-##### Staff | paulthemagno 02/17/2020 12:48:20
+##### paulthemagno 02/17/2020 12:48:20
-> `@Staff | paulthemagno`, you should probably include the motion files: [https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions](https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions)
+> `@paulthemagno`, you should probably include the motion files: [https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions](https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions)

 `@David Mansolino` Yes I saw these files and I'm using them.
 But how can I costumize them on a fixed lenght of step forward?
 I see there are a lot of rows and numbers and I'm not able to change the lenght of the step

 ##### David Mansolino [Cyberbotics] 02/17/2020 12:49:08
-`@Staff | paulthemagno` here are some informations about motion files: [https://cyberbotics.com/doc/reference/motion-functions](https://cyberbotics.com/doc/reference/motion-functions)
+`@paulthemagno` here are some informations about motion files: [https://cyberbotics.com/doc/reference/motion-functions](https://cyberbotics.com/doc/reference/motion-functions)

-##### Staff | paulthemagno 02/17/2020 13:56:51
+##### paulthemagno 02/17/2020 13:56:51
-> `@Staff | paulthemagno` here are some informations about motion files: [https://cyberbotics.com/doc/reference/motion-functions](https://cyberbotics.com/doc/reference/motion-functions)
+> `@paulthemagno` here are some informations about motion files: [https://cyberbotics.com/doc/reference/motion-functions](https://cyberbotics.com/doc/reference/motion-functions)

 `@David Mansolino` sorry for the questions about Nao in the server.
 I have already seen both the [https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions](https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions) files and the link you have posted ([https://cyberbotics.com/doc/reference/motion?tab-language=python](https://cyberbotics.com/doc/reference/motion?tab-language=python)).
 Anyway I don't find a way for my purpose: I have a virtual map and I should synchronize it with the map of Webots.
 For my project the Nao has to make little steps.
 To make the map in Webots be the same of my virtual map, I should know how long is its step or how to change it.
 In this way I can change the size of the squares of the chessboard, to make the nao be at the center of a square at the end of any step.
 How can I do that?

 ##### David Mansolino [Cyberbotics] 02/17/2020 14:02:34
 One simple solution would be to let the nao do several step and then check the distance made, then you can simply compute the distance per step.

-##### Staff | paulthemagno 02/17/2020 14:04:28
+##### paulthemagno 02/17/2020 14:04:28
 > One simple solution would be to let the nao do several step and then check the distance made, then you can simply compute the distance per step.

 `@David Mansolino` This could be a way, and to turn the nao 90°?
 Because I see only 60, 40 and 180 in the documentation..